Clare county hurling team

 The Clare county hurling team represents Clare in hurling and is governed by Clare GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions - the All-Ireland Senior Hurling Championship, the Munster Senior Hurling Championship and the National Hurling League.

 Clare's home ground is Cusack Park, Ennis.
-The team's manager is Brian Lohan from Wolfe Tones, Shannon.
+The team's manager is Brian Lohan of the Wolfe Tones, Shannon, club.

-The team last won the Munster Senior Championship in 1998, the All-Ireland Senior Championship in 2013 and the National League in 2016.
+The team last won the Munster Senior Championship in 1998, the All-Ireland Senior Championship in 2024 and the National League in 2024.

 History

-Clare has won the Munster Senior Hurling Championship (SHC) on six occasions and the All-Ireland Senior Hurling Championship (SHC) on four occasions.
+Clare has won the Munster Senior Hurling Championship (SHC) on six occasions and the All-Ireland Senior Hurling Championship (SHC) on five occasions.

-Early years (1889–1932)
+1889–1932: First All-Ireland SHC title

 In 1889, Clare won its first Munster SHC title after receiving a walkover from Kerry in the final.
-Clare contested the 1889 All-Ireland Senior Hurling Championship Final, but lost to Dublin by a scoreline of 5–01 to 1–06.
+Clare contested the 1889 All-Ireland Senior Hurling Championship Final, but lost to Dublin by a scoreline of 5–1 to 1–6.

-Clare won a second Munster SHC title in 1914, deafeting Cork by a scoreline of 3–02 to 3–01.
-Clare then defeated Galway in the All-Ireland semi-final by 6–06 to 0–00 to reach the 1914 All-Ireland Senior Hurling Championship Final.
+Clare won a second Munster SHC title in 1914, defeating Cork by a scoreline of 3–2 to 3–1.
+Clare then defeated Galway in the All-Ireland semi-final by 6–6 to 0–0 to reach the 1914 All-Ireland Senior Hurling Championship final.
 In that game Clare defeated Laois by a scoreline of 2–04 to 1–02, with Amby Power becoming the first man to captain Clare to an All-Ireland hurling title.

-Clare won another Munster SHC title in 1932, defeating Cork on a scoreline of 5–02 to 4–01.
-The team contested the 1932 All-Ireland Senior Hurling Championship Final, but lost to Kilkenny by a scoreline of 3–03 to 2–03.
+Clare won another Munster SHC title in 1932, defeating Cork on a scoreline of 5–2 to 4–1.
+The team contested the 1932 All-Ireland Senior Hurling Championship final, but lost to Kilkenny by a scoreline of 3–3 to 2–3.